pinax/django-announcements/README.md

 ## Pinax

 [Pinax](http://pinaxproject.com/pinax/) is an open-source platform built on the Django Web Framework.
 It is an ecosystem of reusable Django apps, themes, and starter project templates.

+This app is part of the Pinax ecosystem and designed for use both with and independently of other Pinax apps.

 ## pinax-announcements

-As a reusable Django app, `pinax-announcements` provides the ecosystem with a well tested, documented, and proven solution for any site that that wants to support announcements for either members only or for all users.
+`pinax-announcements` is a well tested, documented, and proven solution for any site wanting announcements for it's users.

-Some sites need the ability to broadcast an announcement to all of their users. pinax-announcements was created precisely for this reason.
-How you present the announcement is up to you as the site-developer.
-When working with announcements that are presented on the website one feature is that they are only viewed once.
-A session variable will hold which announcements an user has viewed and exclude that from their display. pinax-nnouncements supports three different types of filtering of announcements:

-* site-wide (this can be presented to anonymous users)
-* non site-wide (these can be used a strictly a mailing if so desired)
-* members only (announcements are filtered based on the value of ``request.user``)
+Announcements have title and content, with options for filtering their display:

+* `site_wide` - True or False
+* `members_only` - True or False
+* `publish_start` - date/time or never display
+* `publish_end` - date/time or display forever

+`pinax-announcements` has three options for dismissing an announcement:

+* `DISMISSAL_NO` - always visible
+* `DISMISSAL_SESSION` - dismiss for the session
+* `DISMISSAL_PERMANENT` - dismiss forever

 ## Getting Started and Documentation

 Follow steps outlined in [Pinax Announcements Documentation](docs/index.md).

 ## Contribute